aldryn/aldryn-docs/docs/tutorial/web/create-new-project.rst

 * *International Settings*: select the languages in which you plan to publish your site.
 * *Domain Settings*: don't worry about this now, but later if you have a *Premium* account, you'll be able to publish the site from your own domain.
+See :ref:`domain_names` for more.
 * *Base Project Release Channel Settings*: leave this set to *Stable*.